toiletbril/toiletline/README.txt

 of a line, Ctrl-K and Ctrl-U to kill text, and the arrow keys with Ctrl held for word motion.

 Ctrl-R starts a reverse incremental history search.

-The first line shows the typed term, the second line shows the current match, and the third line shows the available actions.
-Enter accepts the match, pressing Ctrl-R again steps to an older match, and Ctrl-G or Esc cancels.
+A vi editing mode is selected through tl_set_edit_mode.
+Each line begins in insert mode, where the Emacs controls and the history search stay available.
+Esc enters command mode, which provides the motions, the operators d, c, and y with counts, the named registers, the change repeat on the dot key, and a visual selection started with v.
+The undo ring is shared by the vi u key and the Emacs Ctrl-_ binding, and a redo runs on Ctrl-^ or on Ctrl-R in command mode.
+The incremental history search is reached through the slash key in command mode.
+An ex command is opened with the colon key, where q, q!, wq, wq!, x, and quit end the input with TL_PRESSED_QUIT.
+The cursor shape follows the submode, a bar in insert, a block in command, and an underline in visual or while an operator waits for its motion.

+Ctrl-V enters a block selection from command mode or from emacs, a column rectangle across several logical lines.
+The keys d and x delete the rectangle, and I, c, or C insert the typed text at the left column of every selected line, so several lines are indented at once.
+The arrows and h, j, k, and l move within the rectangle.

 A line can span several rows.
 Alt-Enter inserts a newline and keeps editing.
 A backslash at the end of a line followed by Enter also continues onto a new row, fish style, without drawing a second prompt.
 When the line is submitted each backslash that is followed by a newline is removed together with that newline, so the two rows are joined like a POSIX shell.
 Newlines that come from Alt-Enter or a paste stay in the returned string.
-Continuation rows are padded so their text lines up under the first row.

 Pasted text is read through bracketed paste when the terminal supports it, so the newlines inside a paste are inserted instead of submitting the line.
 A timing fallback covers terminals that do not support bracketed paste.

 Configuration macros